snowdrop/cloud-native-lab/INSTRUCTOR.md

   **Remark** : The scenario to install OpenShift on a vm managed by a cloud provider (Hetzner, Amazon, OpenStack) is the same.
 Please refer to the doc concerning what [could change](https://github.com/snowdrop/openshift-infra/blob/3.9.0.SP2/ansible/README-cloud.md)

-- Check if your VM matches the `prerequesites`
+- Check if your VM matches the `prerequisites`

   ```bash
   ansible-playbook -i inventory/cloud_host openshift-ansible/playbooks/prerequisites.yml